mshockwave/portfolio/content/blog/llvm-riscv-bits-per-block.md

 The figure above used a fake base vector of 64 bits, which contains 2 elements in it when SEW=32.
 Combining with LMUL=4, we get eight 32-bit elements in a single dotted box.
 Again, vscale value is equal to the number of dotted boxes, but this time, we can easily evaluate it with `VLEN / 64` -- vscale no longer depends on `SEW`.

 The size of the fake base vector, 64 bits in this example, is `RISCV::RISCVBitsPerBlock`.
+To put it differently, in RISC-V backend, the vscale value is always equal to `VLEN / RISCV::RISCVBitsPerBlock`.

 It sound a little bit like magic where the `SEW` factor just suddenly disappears from the equation.
 But what it really does was simply using the _least common multiple (LCM)_ of all the supported SEW (8, 16, 32, and 64 bits) to "tile" `VLEN`.
+The downside of this design is that we can't support 32-bit `VLEN` out of the box, which is a known limitation in RISC-V LLVM backend.
+It sounds a little unusal to have such a small vector size of 32 bits, but apparently `Zve32*` extensions were created to put vectors into embedded devices, in which case a smaller vector sizes makes more sense.

 Granted, it's not really common to use `RISCV::RISCVBitsPerBlock` directly, but I thought it's fun to know where it came from and why it's created in the first place.
 And that's all for this short post!
 Hope you enjoy.